Flow-geometry microstates: Introduction

 Section \ref{sec:cGm} presents a detailed analysis of the canonical Gram matrix using the GPI.
 We compute the on-shell gravity action for flow PETS geometries, including contributions from Euclidean wormholes.
 Notably, these saddles become dominant after transitioning to the microcanonical ensemble (see Appendix \ref{app:thermodynamics}), which can be computed by performing an inverse Laplace transform.

 The on-shell action simplifies considerably in the case of very large particle mass, which we analyze in detail in Section \ref{sec:heavymass}.
-There, we compute the $n$-th moments of the normalized Gram matrix, from which we derive the dimensionality of the Hilbert space: \be (\mathcal{H}_{\mathbf{Flow}}) = e^{{2S_{\bf Flow}}} ~ , \ee a key result of our work.
+There, we compute the $n$-th moments of the normalized Gram matrix, from which we derive the dimensionality of the Hilbert space: \be (\mathcal{H}_{\mathbf{Flow}}) \simeq e^{{2S_{\rm flow}}} ~ , \ee a key result of our work, where $S_{\rm flow}$ is the horizon entropy of the flow geometry (see Eq. (\ref{S_flow})).
 This is the Hilbert space dimension perceived by static patch observers whose worldlines have been pushed all the way to AdS$_2$ boundaries.
 We also discuss the connection between this result and previous work in the large mass limit \cite{Climent:2024trz}.

 Finally, in Section \ref{sec:microcanonical}, we analyze the microcanonical ensemble directly via the inverse Laplace transform of the Gram matrix.
 We pay particular attention to the small-mass case, where the semiclassical geometry features a dS ER bridge.
 This analysis demonstrates that the flow Hilbert space—with the same dimension $\exp(2S_{\bf Flow})$—can be spanned entirely by microstates with a dS ER bridge, opening a new avenue for understanding the microscopic nature of de Sitter space.